qiubrandon/FairShare/README.md

         - Can select individual dishes
         - Dishes can be shared by all
-    - Send out a payment request to everybody with their owed amounts
+    - Send out a payment request to everybody with their owed amounts !- Take a picture and using AI, create profiles using facial recognition